Alcántara Bridge

 View of the Podium Temple, a square block structure that was supported by four buttresses on its eastern side.
 Its walls rested on a podium supporting another smaller podium.
 It was embellished with marble slabs and reached by a flight of steps preserved in situ.
 The temple was built in the early 2nd century AD.

-The baths with L-shaped floor plan had seven different rooms, including the apsidal hall and the nymphaeum.
+The baths with an L-shaped floor plan had seven different rooms, including the apsidal hall and the nymphaeum.
 Judging by their small size (barely 280 m2) and the absence of a palaestra, these facilities were probably balneae rather than thermae.

 Detail of the mural paintings in the baths.